 - HSE 140.
 PERSONAL AND COMMUNITY HEALTH.
 To help the student understand and accept the responsibility of developing skills in solving personal and community health problems.
 3 (F,S) - HSE 144.
 FIRST AID AND CPR.
 This is the American Heart Association course with emphasis toward certifying individuals in basic community life-support and AED.
 This course is designed to teach individuals the skills and knowledge needed to prevent and respond to cardio-pulmonary and other life-threatening emergencies.
 Limited to student teachers and is to be taken in the semester of the teaching internship.
 1 hour lecture, 1 hour laboratory.
 1 (F,S) - HSE 244.
 FIRST AID AND CPR.
 This is the American Heart Association course with emphasis toward certifying individuals in basic community life-support and AED.
 Designed to teach individuals the skills and knowledge needed to prevent and respond to cardio-pulmonary and other life-threatening emergencies.
 3. (F,S) - HSE 253.
 INTRODUCTION TO ATHLETIC TRAINING.
 Provides an overview of the athletic training profession and introduces skills necessary for the entry-level certified athletic trainer.
-3 (F,S) - HSE 336.
+3 (F,S) - HSE 335.
+FUNDAMENTALS OF MOVEMENT PHYSIOLOGY.
+A basic course in exercise physiology that will concentrate on the acute and chronic responses of exercise at the systems level and explore many of the applied issues about performance and health.
+Prerequisite: BIO 229.
+3 - HSE 336.
 PHYSIOLOGY OF EXERCISE.
 Exercise and its physiological and medical bases.
 Prerequisite: BIO 229.
 3 (F,S) - HSE 337.
 EXERCISE PHYSIOLOGY LABORATORY EXPERIENCE.
 This course focuses on the introduction of selected knowledge, skills, and abilities associated with the measurement of several physiological variables during or as a result of exercise.
 Emphasis will be placed on principles, techniques, and evaluation of human response to exercise.
 1 (F,S) - HSE 439.
 SCHOOL HEALTH INSTRUCTION.
 Principles, methods, and materials of teaching elementary and secondary health.
 This course may be cross-listed (combined) with other sections of the same course or with another course with similar enough content to warrant combination.
 3 (F) - HSE 445.
 CONSUMER HEALTH.
 Designed to help the student understand and accept aspects of personal and/or community health, health agencies, and health programs which relate to consumers.
 3 (S) - HSE 460.
 DRUG USE AND ABUSE.
 Physiological and pharmacological effects of chemical substances of abuse on the human body.
 Behavior of users, alternatives to use and abuse, and coping strategies will be included.
 Prerequisite: HSE 140.
 This course may be cross-listed (combined) with other sections of the same course or with another course with similar enough content to warrant combination.
 3 (S) - HSE 492.
 SPECIAL TOPICS IN HEALTH AND SAFETY EDUCATION.
 Study of selected topics relative to health and safety education.
 1-6